seblum/MOOCs/Advanced Data Science Capstone/README.md

 # Files
-- **Capstone_project.ipynb** - Contains the documentation of the whole data science project, from data investigation to model evaluation.
+- **ADS_Capstone_Project.ipynb** - Contains the documentation of the whole data science project, from data investigation to model evaluation.

 - **Data_Science_ADD.pdf** - Contains the documentation of the technology used for various parts of the project and the reason using this technology.